Don Muraco: Various promotions (1988–1995)

-Following a lengthy sabbatical, Muraco returned to action in the new Eastern Championship Wrestling promotion, which would eventually become ECW.
-His first match was a double disqualification loss with King Kaluha on June 23, 1992, in Philadelphia, PA.
+Following a lengthy sabbatical, Muraco returned to action in the new Eastern Championship Wrestling (ECW) promotion.
+His first match was a double disqualification loss with King Kaluha on June 23, 1992, in Philadelphia, Pennsylvania.
 Three months later Muraco defeated ECW Heavyweight Champion Jimmy Snuka at a card on September 30, 1992, in Philadelphia.
 Muraco successfully defended the ECW championship against Nikolai Volkoff, as well as Snuka in a rematch, while at the same time also venturing that November into the Universal Wrestling Superstars promotion in New York City.
 Muraco was defeated for the ECW championship on November 16, 1992, by Mr. Sandman (The Sandman).

-Muraco then toured Australia with the Wrestling in Australia promotion in March 1993, losing to The Junkyard Dog in multiple encounters and being defeated by Jake Roberts for the vacated AWF title.
-He returned to Eastern Championship Wrestling a month later, joining then-booker Eddie Gilbert's Hot Stuff International and forming a tag-team with former rival Jimmy Snuka.
+Muraco then toured Australia with the Wrestling in Australia promotion in March 1993, losing to Junkyard Dog in multiple encounters and being defeated by Jake Roberts for the vacated AWF title.
+He returned to Eastern Championship Wrestling a month later, joining then-booker Eddie Gilbert's Hot Stuff International stable and forming a tag-team with former rival Jimmy Snuka.
 On April 3, 1993, he defeated The Sandman to regain the ECW Heavyweight Championship.
 Muraco successfully retained the title against Tommy Cairo, The Metal Maniac, as well as The Sandman in a rematch.

 While still ECW Champion, Muraco made an appearance at World Championship Wrestling on May 23, 1993, where he teamed with Dick Murdoch and Jimmy Snuka against Wahoo McDaniel, Jim Brunzell and Blackjack Mulligan at Slamboree 1993: A Legends' Reunion.
 He then returned to touring with Eastern Championship Wrestling and was finally defeated for the ECW title by another former rival in Tito Santana on October 1, 1993.

 Muraco joined Wrestle Association-R and made his debut on August 25, 1994, defeating Takashi Ishikawa in Tokyo, Japan.
 He would frequently team with Kendo Nagasaki on this WAR Revolutionary Ignition '94 tour.
 He returned later in the fall to participate in the WAR WAR-ISM tour, defeating Masanobu Kurisu on November 2, 1994.
 He again teamed with Nagasaki, but also faced Hiromichi Fuyuki and Nobukazu Hirai in singles matches.
 Muraco had thirteen matches with the promotion, culminating in a tag loss (with Ai Oni) to Animal Hamaguchi and Ryuma Go on December 4, at WAR Mega Power in Sumo Hall.

 Muraco then appeared in the All-Star Wrestling Federation, defeating Greg Valentine at events in May 1995.